-- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider. - We will assist you in selecting a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment you have the right to request, and we will work with you to ensure, that the medically necessary treatment you are receiving is not interrupted. - If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing.
+- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will notify you that your provider is leaving our plan so that you have time to select a new provider. - If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years. - If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months. - We will assist you in selecting a new qualified in-network provider that you may access for continued care. - If you are undergoing medical treatment or therapies with your current provider, you have the right to request, and we will work with you to ensure, that the medically necessary treatment or therapies you are receiving continues.

-- If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. - If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
+- We will provide you with information about the different enrollment periods available to you and options you may have for changing plans. - Any medically necessary covered benefit outside of our provider network, can be considered for innetwork cost sharing, when an in-network provider or benefit is unavailable or inadequate to meet your medical needs.
+Prior authorization would be required to obtain out-of-network services at the in-network cost sharing. - If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. - If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
 Please see Chapter 9.